 term of up to 9 months.

-What Are the Penalties for Domestic Abuse?
+What Are the Penalties for Domestic Abuse in Wisconsin?

 Wisconsin prosecutes domestic violence offenses under the statutes concerning